Computational Geometry

 The Code of Conduct committee is in the process of being formed.
 In the meantime, please contact the CG Society Board.

-This Code of Conduct is a minor adaptation of the prior Code of Conduct of CG Week.
-Original source: JSConf & The Ada Initiative, with adaptations based on the NeurIPS Code of Conduct.
+This Code of Conduct is an adaptation of the prior Code of Conduct of CG Week.
+Inspired by: JSConf & The Ada Initiative, NeurIPS Code of Conduct, Harassment by the NSW Government, and the FreeBSD Code of Conduct.

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.